ArcBlock/forge-docs/src/tools/dapps_workshop.md

   - **Make sure your ABT wallet and the workshop server are inside the sane local network.**
   - Open your ABT wallet
   - Scan the QR code of this TransferTx
-  - Follow the guide to finish this transaction.
+  - Follow the guide to finish the transaction.
-  - Now you should see an account declared for this application, and there is an asset representing the coupon belongs to this account.
+  - Now you should see an account declared for this application, and there is an asset representing the coupon belonging to this account.

 - Step 6: One more transaction.
   ![](../assets/images/tools/dapps-workshop/tx-5.png)